the-void-century/Technical-Papers/array_methods..md

 - ## Functions

-1. `.append()` : This function adds an element at the end of the list , since Python allows the user to add multiple data types to the same list, You can append element of any data type without any errors. **Syntax:**
+1. `.append()` : This function adds an element at the end of the list, since Python allows the user to add multiple data types to the same list, you can append an element of any data type without any errors. **Syntax:**

 			list=[1,3]
 			new_element=3